datalad-handbook/book/docs/usecases/RStudio_user.rst

 For R, that command is "Rscript": ``datalad run Rscript "<path-to-script.r>"``.
 The path is relative to where the terminal is, the terminal tab is per default in the working directory of the project.
 If your code is in a submodule and the data is in another one, you should run this command from the parent repository.

-(Bobby needs here to make sure Rscript is a recognised command and set the PATH variable accordingly.)
+(Bobby needs here to make sure Rscript is a recognized command and set the PATH variable accordingly.)

 "What are the advantages of using this command", asks Max.

-There are twofolds (at least), answers Bobby.
+There are twofold (at least), answers Bobby.
 First, this command will take care of obtaining input files and unlocking output files for you.
 Second, and most importantly, the command will record what has been done in the commit message automatically: what input, what script, what output was used.
 This code therefore records **provenance**: you will always be able to find what workflow and data version was used to create your figures.